-Small, inexpensive firearms intended for concealed carry in a pocket or small handbag are the primary weapon chambered for .25 ACP.
-The .25 ACP enjoys several advantages as a concealed carry pistol.
-The pistol is small, making concealment much easier than with larger handguns in a variety of situations and locations .
-A standard size .25 ACP is smaller than even the smallest 9mm pistols.
-The .25 ACP is more reliable, with a centerfire primer, than .22 LR rimfire cartridges which are found in similar sized pistols.
-An abundance of self protection loads are available for the .25 ACP which maximize bullet penetration and expansion like a jacketed hollow point (JHP).
+Small, inexpensive firearms intended for concealed carry in a pocket or small handbag are the primary weapon chambered for .25 ACP, which enjoys several advantages as a concealed carry pistol.
+The first is its small size, making concealment much easier than with larger handguns in a variety of situations and locations (a standard size .25 ACP is smaller than even the smallest 9mm pistols).
+With a centerfire primer, it's more reliable than .22 LR rimfire cartridges, which are found in similar-sized pistols.
+An abundance of self-protection loads are available for the .25 ACP, which are worth consideration with recent advancements in technology – maximizing bullet penetration and expansion like a jacketed hollow point (JHP).

-Many firearms have been chambered for the .25 ACP cartridge, including several revolvers.
-Many weapons that are now antiques were manufactured in Belgium or Italy, and can occasionally be found on firearms auction websites.
-The unique Lercker pistol was designed to fire the .25 ACP.
-It was fully automatic with a 20 round magazine, and it fired 1200 rounds per minute.
-It was not produced widely, yet this interesting pistol sheds new light on the .25 ACP as a self defense cartridge.
+Many firearms have been chambered for the .25 ACP cartridge, including several revolvers as well as antiques manufactured in Belgium or Italy.
+The unique Lercker pistol was designed to fire the .25 ACP, was fully automatic with a 20-round magazine, and fired 1,200 rounds per minute.
+It was not produced widely, yet this interesting pistol sheds new light on the .25 ACP as a self-defense cartridge.

 Firearms enthusiasts either love or hate the .25 ACP, but its many fans throughout the world are why manufacturers continue to produce firearms in this caliber.
 Ammo manufacturers also continue to produce volumes of practice ammo and include it in their self-defense product lines.
 With mild recoil and acceptable accuracy and reliability, the .25 ACP will continue to be used for backup and deep concealment needs for a long time to come.